The Winged Hourglass

 In 1969, Longines unveiled the Ultra-Quartz.
 This movement was considered to be the first in mass produced quartz wristwatches, bringing in a new era of accuracy in wristwatches.
 15 years later in 1984, the first record breaking Conquest V.H.P was introduced.

 Today, it represents the ultimate in quartz precision worn on the wrist.
 This new movement is a benchmark in accuracy with a variance of only +5 -5 seconds a year and a battery life in excess of four years.

 If exposed to magnetic fields or a strong impact, the watch will reset its hands using a patented Gear Position Detection System.
 The smart crown allows for a quick change of time for global the traveler and the perpetual calendar is programmed until the year 2399 meaning the wearer will never need to adjust the date.

-The Conquest collection, the ultimate in Longines sports watches, makes the perfect housing for the V.H.P movement.
+The Conquest collection, the ultimate in Longines sports watches for men and women, makes the perfect housing for the V.H.P movement.